You have Medicare but are able to sign up with a Medicare Advantage Plan such as Cigna Healthspring, Kaiser, Riverside, etc.

 Procedure for Acquiring a Manual WheelchairOne of the measures is to start by consulting with your doctor, who will recommend a Manual Wheelchair.
 It is vital that you have an office visit with your physician to point our medical reasons that shows why you require a wheelchair.To acquire a wheelchair quickly through Medicare, it’s necessary to fill in either a prescription or a certificate from the doctor.
 The order must stipulate that the patient in question has difficulty walking around making it impossible to carry out his or her daily activities. .
 This prescription or certificate must be signed stating that the patient in question requires a manual wheelchair to help move aroundOnce you have a written order from your doctor, ensure that you get the right kind of supplier who is approved by either your Medicare Advantage Plan (MAP) or Original Medicare.

-Original MedicareIf you are using Original Medicare, you must be aware that the type of supplier who has been approved by Medicare will rely on how Medicare pays for your wheelchair.
+Original MedicareIf you are using Original Medicare as your primary insurance, you must be aware that the type of supplier who has been approved by Medicare will rely on how Medicare pays for your wheelchair.
 Therefore, the cost of your manual wheelchair will be determined through the competitive bidding demonstration.

 Medicare Advantage PlanOn the other hand, if you are using the Medicare Advantage Plan, it will necessitate that you join a plan’s network to get a supplier.You are required to identify the preferred brands of manual wheelchairs since they cost differently.
 The benefit with the Medicare advantage Plans is that the involved patients are not affected by the competitive bidding demonstration.